ozgurgulerx/inference-journal/days/day-007-vllm-slm/LOG_tier02.md

 - Did it increase throughput at the same p95?
 - Did you observe any extra memory overhead?
 - What workload shapes benefit most? (chat history, RAG with fixed system prompt, tool policies)
+- How does the benefit change as `prefix_len_tokens` grows?

+Add a short **“Hit rate mental model”** section:

+- What effective cache hit rate did you test? (e.g. 100% reuse vs 50% reuse).
+- How would mixed traffic (some cached, some not) change the benefit?

 ---